broadinstitute/workbench-libs/CONTRIBUTING.md

 1. Don't make breaking API changes.
 2. Mark functionality as `@deprecated` but don't change it.
 Explain how to upgrade in the deprecation message.
 3. Mark functionality as `@deprecated` and change its behavior as little as possible (i.e. provide a similar (or sensible-default) implementation).
 Explain both the difference in behavior _and_ how to upgrade in the deprecation message.
-4. Only if a similar or sensible-default implementation using the same API impossible: remove the functionality entirely to cause an error in downstream code.
+4. Only if a similar or sensible-default implementation using the same API is impossible: remove the functionality entirely to cause an error in downstream code.
 This should be rare (and requires a major version bump).

 ## Versioning